 We started applying Scrum not so long ago but are already reaping the rewards.
 It works perfectly for us, and we want to share our hands-on experience with you.

-In order to manage our documentation without going insane, we use Confluence which stores our company’s knowledge.
-It is convenient to have all important documents in one place.
+In order to manage our documentation without going insane, we use StepShot Guides, JIRA, and Slack.
+StepShot Guides is extremely useful for knowledge sharing as we create guides and share them with the teammates and customers in a breeze.
+In addition, the supplementing StepShot Cloud workspace makes it convenient to have all important documents in one place.
 Besides, we all like our geekbot in Slack that keeps us always on our toes.
 So our daily stand-up is a kind of small communication with the geekbot.
-We used to work in Trello to have all our tasks categorized into boards, but now we are switching to JIRA.
+We used to work in Trello to have all our tasks categorized into boards, but we have switched to JIRA.
 This or that particular tool is of great benefit to the team, since we have a complete picture of the work to be done during a sprint.
 Fruitful sprint meetings motivate us and encourage all of us to work harder and move forward.
 Self-management brings its results as well, because team members organize their workflow and take on the tasks according to their capacity.
 Eventually, the velocity of a team is great, because we are not single-players, we are like a rugby team that moves the ball toward the goal quickly and efficiently.

 Weighing all the pros and cons, you are to choose now whether you would prefer to implement Scrum practices in your company or not.
 Before making a final choice, please think again and answer the following questions: Would your company get benefits if you apply Scrum strategies?
 How long will you continue suffering from negative consequences of traditional methods if you don’t?